How to Plan your Vacation Budget

 - Travel preparation: Do you need to get or renew your passport?
 Do you require any travel visas based on your destination?
 What about vaccinations?

 - Travel fees: If you’re traveling internationally, you’ll want to check to see if your credit card charges foreign transaction fees.
-Discover Cards have no foreign transaction fees and are accepted at 99% of places in the U.S. among places that take credit cards1 and over 60 million locations around the world.
+Discover Cards are accepted at 99% of places in the U.S. among places that take credit cards and over 60 million locations around the world.2

 Have a plan in case you go over your vacation budget